denten-books/plain-text/2-device.md

 processing content through material" [@bakhtin_k_2003, 249].
-The ultimate goal of poetics is therefore for Bakhtin the understanding of the work of art as a "technical apparatus of aesthetic creation," a movement, in other words, between the work of art as an idea and object of art as a thing [@bakhtin_k_2003, 275].
+The ultimate goal of poetics is therefore for Bakhtin the understanding of the work of art as a "technical apparatus of aesthetic creation," a movement, in other words, between the work of art as an idea and the object of art as a thing [@bakhtin_k_2003, 275].

-Even as formal analysis skirted the idea of a materialist poetics, the formalists stopped short of encountering the trope as a thing.
-For this reason, it is interesting to consider Nabokov's recursive meta-poetics as a logical apogee of the formalist program.
+But even as formal analysis skirted the idea of a materialist poetics---Bakhtin calls it "primitive" and "reductive" for this inclination---the formalists stopped short of including the physical properties of inscription into literary analysis.
+The "matter" of poetics was nevertheless limited to the rather abstract notion of language, which still seemed to exist independently of its physical manifestations.
+With this in mind, it is interesting to consider Nabokov's recursive meta-poetics as a logical apogee of the formalist program.
 Nabokov's pipes and surface inscriptions protrude through the diegetic limits of the fictional world, pointing to the book as an object.
 The nesting doll structure of literary instrumentation ends at the book.
 Nabokov's prose reveals the surface of the page as the outer-most literary device containing all other literary devices.
-Despite its materialist ambitions, formal literary analysis can only gesture towards the object.
+Despite its materialist ambitions, formal literary analysis only gestures towards the object.
 Technique remains an intra-textual procedure.
 The material affordances of the literary object are not seen as participating in the dynamics of meaning making.
 The book itself recedes from view.
 In his